UNSW-Data-Soc/unsw-data-soc.github.io/_drafts/2020-07-18-why-bother-with-uni-socs.md

 excerpt_separator: <!--more-->
 ---

-Societies are a polarising subject among students - depending on who you ask, you may hear that "You have to participate in a uni society for your career!" or "Societies are toxic and cult-like".
+Societies are a polarising subject among students - depending on who you ask, you may hear that *"You have to participate in a uni society for your career!"* or "*Societies are toxic and cult-like"*.
 So what's the big deal?
 What are societies, why should you get involved, and why shouldn't you get involved?

 In other words, **Why bother?"**